 Developing creative thinking, aesthetic sensitivity, critical awareness

-The GCSE course aims to widen the musical and cultural horizons of pupils and to develop their skills as creators, critics and performers.
+The GCSE course (Edexcel) aims to widen the musical and cultural horizons of pupils and to develop their skills as creators, critics and performers.
 The course is designed around the three key areas of performing (30 per cent), composing (30 per cent), and listening / appraising (40 per cent).

-A-level music continues the format introduced at GCSE.
+A-level music (OCR) continues the format introduced at GCSE.
 It encourages pupils to develop further their creative thinking, aesthetic sensitivity, critical awareness, self-confidence, self-motivation and their own musical interests and skills.

 Developing the skills of creator, critic and performer.